yuvalsol/POCOGenerator/README.md

 The demo shows all the events the generator fires while running, how to register to them and lists the properties their event arguments expose.

-The generator doesn't write directly to the Console, but rather create an output-empty generator and register to events (among others) that handle POCO text.
+The generator doesn't write directly to the Console, but rather create an output-empty generator and then register to events that handle POCO text.
 The POCO text is then passed from the event argument and written to the Console.

 ```cs
 IGenerator generator = GeneratorFactory.GetGenerator();